DrugBud-Suite/DockM8/README.md

-# WoConDock
+# DockM8
 <!-- markdown-link-check-disable-next-line -->
 **Workflow for Consensus Docking**
-WoConDock is and all-in-one Structure-Based Virtual Screening workflow based on the concept of consensus docking.
+DockM8 is and all-in-one Structure-Based Virtual Screening workflow based on the concept of consensus docking.
 The workflow takes care of library preparation, docking, clustering of docking poses, rescoring and ranking.

 ## Installation (Python 3.8 / Ubuntu 22.04)
 <!-- markdown-link-check-disable-next-line -->